Suburbs Fall Behind Cities in Education and Job Growth

 Using data from the U.S. Census Bureau and the National Center for Health Statistics, the Pew Research Center looked at 52 of the most densely populated counties in the U.S. and found Wednesday that Americans have slowly but surely fled rural areas in favor of large metropolitan cities and other major suburban hubs.
 According to the study, 23% of Americans lived in a rural community in 1970, which dropped to 16% in 2000 and fell further to 14% by 2018.

 Some of the population losses from rural areas went to smaller metropolitan cities, which rose slightly between 2000 and 2018 from being home to 29% of Americans to 30%.
 Similarly, 23% of Americans lived in large suburban areas in 2000, which rose to 25% in 2018.
-So-called urban core populations, where people in the inner city, have remained steady at 31% since 1980, making up the highest plurality of American habitation.
+So-called urban core populations, where people live in the inner city, have remained steady at 31% since 1980, making up the highest plurality of American habitation.

 However, urban cores have seen greater gains than large suburban areas regarding education, employment, income and home values.
 In fact, some metrics have shrunk in large suburbs.
 For example, the percentage of employed people of working age in urban cores rose from 59% to 61% between 2000 and 2018, whereas that measure dropped from 64% to 62% in large suburbs over the same period.